Code of Conduct

 1.4 Problem-solving over emotion: As long as you participate in [P1], you choose to focus on solving problems rather than publicly dealing with emotions.

 1.5 Contacting banned members: If someone's disciplined or removed from the community, don't contact them during their penalty.
-If they're removed, avoid contact for 2 months to let them simmer down.
-Use common sense, anyone ousted likely holds a grudge and might turn others against the community.
-Stay away from dialogue with them for at least 2 months.
+If they're banned completely, avoid contact fully for 45 days.

 A2) Humility, Ideas, Mentors, Self-Reliance